optb/docker-email-collector/README.md

 Docker and docker-compose (or docker-swarm) installed on your host

 ## First step: start with docker-compose
-Use one of the examples in [doc/docker-compose-examples](./doc/docker-compose-examples/) and adjust the files so your settings are matched.
+Use one of the examples in [doc/docker-compose-examples](./doc/docker-compose-examples/) and adjust the settings for your needs.

 1. Replace passwd:ro with passwd:rw - this will help you create new users
-2. Create TLS/SSL certificates that should be used for connection encryption: you can create your own self-signed certificates, use certbot for letsenrypt or use your bought certificates.
+2. Create TLS/SSL certificates that should be used for connection encryption: you can create your own self-signed certificates, use certbot for letsenrypt or use your already bought certificates.
 The used example uses the certificates provided by letsencrypt
 3. Create a `data` folder in your host system and give that folder 0777 permissions, because it will be used later for automatic creation of the needed folders `data/mail` (storage for user emails and sieve scripts) and `data/rspamd` (storage for learning spam data of rspamd).
 If you want, you can use docker volumes instead.
 4. `config/dovecot/passwd` shows you how to define users for IMAP access.<br>
-Files in `config/fetchmail/jobs` show you how to define jobs for fetchmail to retrieve emails form various email providers.<br>Good documentation for the syntax you can find [here](https://www.linode.com/docs/guides/using-fetchmail-to-retrieve-email/)
+Files in `config/fetchmail/jobs` show you how to define jobs for fetchmail to retrieve emails form various email providers.<br>Good beginner documentation for the syntax you can find [here](https://www.linode.com/docs/guides/using-fetchmail-to-retrieve-email/).
+More details you will find in [fetchmail manual](https://www.fetchmail.info/fetchmail-man.html)
 5. Start the container with `docker-compose up -d` from the folder where your `docker-compose.yml` is placed
 6. Check with `docker-compose ps` whether IMAP (4993) and Manage-Sieve (4190) are bound and `State` is `Up` for container `dec`

-*P.S. use for IMAP other port than standard port 993 (better between 40000 and 60000) to reduce attempts for automatical brute forcing your IMAP*
+*P.S. use for IMAP other port than the standard port 993 (better between 40000 and 60000) to reduce automatical attempts of brute forcing your IMAP*

 ## Second step: check your IMAP and Sieve connection